 For example, instead of consuming greasy fast food every night for dinner, truckers can pack a cooler with healthier homemade options that need little more than a motel microwave to enjoy en route.
 At the end of the day, maintaining a balanced diet will contribute to overall health and wellness, which can improve concentration and alertness when behind the wheel.

 Unfortunately, for every trucker who makes it a point to avoid drowsy driving, there may be one who does not prioritize safety.
-If you were hurt in a serious truck crash with a drowsy driver, contact Laborde Earles Law Firm.
+If you were hurt in a serious truck crash with a drowsy driver, contact Laborde Earles Injury Lawyers.

 Call 800-522-6733 to schedule a free consultation with an auto accident lawyer in Lafayette.